 - Advisory bureaux

 Visit our Accreditation page for more details on how to register.

 IATA offers comprehensive training and professional development services for travel agents through IATA Training.
 For more information on the complete range of IATA training services, please visit IATA Training pages.

 - The Passenger Agency Conference (PAC) Resolutions are established by the Passenger Agency Conference to form the basis of the industry distribution system.
 A resolution provides terms and conditions that applicants and Accredited Agents must comply with to undertake sales on behalf of IATA Member airlines.

-The full Passenger Agency Conference Resolutions Manual can be ordered as well from the Publications Store.
+The full Passenger Agency Conference Resolutions Manual can be purchased online.

 - The BSP Manual for Agents are established by the Passenger Agency Conference to provide Agents with useful information about how to manage their operations when participating in the Billing and Settlement Plan (BSP).

 - The Travel Agent’s Handbook (TAH) is a binding document for all IATA Accredited Agents, providing Agents and any interested applicants useful information such as the requirements to become an IATA Accredited Agent, references to the PAConf Resolutions applicable to their participation in the Passenger Agency Programme, Local Financial Criteria by country, and much more.

 - Travel Agency Commissioners’ Office is an independent worldwide service of dispute resolution provided to Travel Agents, Airlines and the International Air Transport Association (IATA).
 Offered in co-operation between the travel industry, through the Universal Federation of Travel Agency Associations (UFTAA), the World Travel Agency Associations Alliance (WTAAA), the European Travel Agents and Tour Operators Association (ECTAA) and the Airlines, through IATA.

 Our activity is funded equally by IATA Accredited Agents and IATA Member Airlines.